 It’s typically manufactured off-site in advance, shipped, and then assembled on-site.

-Prefab homes are built in components, modules, or transportable sections, and thus must also be used to refer to mobile homes.
+Prefab homes are built in components, modules, or transportable sections.

 2. What are the different types of prefab homes?